-Ecclesiastes 3:1-8 NLT)
+(Ecclesiastes 3:1-8 NLT)

-> There are many accounts of people in the Bible, like Abraham, Isaac, Jacob, Joseph, Moses, David, Naomi and Esther, that went through seasons much like Solomon described in Ecclesiastes 3.
+There are many accounts of people in the Bible, like Abraham, Isaac, Jacob, Joseph, Moses, David, Naomi, and Esther, that went through seasons much as Solomon described in Ecclesiastes 3.
 In this study, we will focus on Joseph, Jacob's eleventh son.

-> Here are the highlights of Joseph's life which give us an appreciation of how God works His seasons, not ours, into our lives.
+Here are the highlights of Joseph's life which give us an appreciation of how God works His seasons, not ours, into our lives.

-> Now if we go back and read Ecclesiastes 3:1-8 NLT, we can readily see that what Solomon said applied to Joseph's life.
+Now if we go back and read Ecclesiastes 3:1-8 NLT, we can readily see that what Solomon said applied to Joseph's life.

-> We need to be able to go through God's seasons in our lives to get us to a point where He can use us.
+We need to be able to go through God's seasons in our lives to get us to a point where He can use us.
 Joseph knew the reason for the seasons in his life when he forgave his brothers: